Cakyparu777/Portfolio/AMPLIFY_DEPLOYMENT.md

 - All routes are pre-generated as static files
 - Use `Link` components for internal navigation
 - External links should use full URLs

+### Common Amplify Issues
+1. **Build Timeout:** Default is 30 minutes.
+If your build takes longer, contact AWS support.
+2. **Memory Limits:** Default is 3GB RAM.
+If you need more, request a limit increase.
+3. **Cache Issues:** Clear the build cache in Amplify console if you encounter stale builds.

 ## Support